 Pre-heat your own to 350 degrees Fahrenheit.

-Step 1: Mix up a flax seed egg (1 Tbsp flax seed meal + 3 Tbsp water) and set aside.
+Step 1: Mix up a flax seed egg (1 tablespoon flax seed meal + 3 tablespoon water) and set aside.

 Step 2: In a medium mixing bowl, whisk together the dry ingredients.